Canyon (satellite)

 Canyon was a series of seven United States spy satellites launched between 1968 and 1977.
 Also known by its program number AFP-827, the satellites were developed with the participation of the Air Force.
 The Canyon project is credited as being the first American satellite system tasked for COMINT.

+History

 The satellites each had a mass of 700 kg and were launched from Atlas/Agena D rockets into near-geosynchronous orbits.
-They carried large parabolic reflecting dishes, estimated at 10m in diameter, and signals were transmitted to a center in Bad Aibling, West Germany.
-The Canyon satellites were eventually replaced with the next generation of COMINT satellites, the Vortex/Chalet series.
+They carried large parabolic reflecting dishes, estimated at 10 m in diameter, and signals were transmitted to a center in Bad Aibling, West Germany.

 Unlike contemporary photo-reconnaissance satellites, Canyon was not a bus satellite integrated into the Agena stage and it separated once placed in geostationary orbit.
 The program is still classified.